biolink/kgx/docs/reference/transformer.md

 1. Similar to 2 above, except providing a second string in the tuple which is substituted for the regular expression matched string, followed by simple reformatting.

 1. Providing a third string in the tuple to add a prefix string to the name (as a separate word) of all the generated InfoRes identifiers .
 Note that if one sets the first and second elements of the tuple to empty strings, the result is the simple addition of a prefix to the provenance property value.
-Again,  the algorthm  then  applies the simple reformatting rules, but no other internal changes.
+Again,  the algorithm  then  applies the simple reformatting rules, but no other internal changes.

 The unit tests provide examples of these various rewrites, in the KGX project [tests/integration/test_transform.py](https://github.com/biolink/kgx/blob/master/tests/integration/test_transform.py).